CloudLabs-MOC/AI-100-Design-Implement-Azure-AISol/Lab4-Log_Chat/02-Logging_Chat.md

 You can read more about testing, debugging, and logging with the emulator [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0).

-## Lab 4.1: Logging to Azure Storage
+## Lab 2.1: Logging to Azure Storage

 The default bot storage provider uses in-memory storage that gets disposed of when the bot is restarted.
 This is good for testing purposes only.
 If you want to persist data but do not want to hook your bot up to a database, you can use the Azure storage provider or build your own provider using the SDK.

-1. Open the **Startup.cs** file.
-Since we want to use this process for every message, we'll use the `ConfigureServices` method in our Startup class to add storing information to an Azure Blob file.
-Notice that currently we're using:

-    ```csharp
-    IStorage dataStore = new MemoryStorage();
-    ```

     As you can see, our current implementation is using in-memory storage.
 Again, this memory storage is recommended for local bot debugging only.
 When the bot is restarted, anything stored in memory will be gone.